dvoaviarison/fast-ipc/readme.md

 And voila!
 ProcessA and ProcessB are communicating

 Working examples are available in `src` folder.
+We also have straightforward example using the [nuget package](https://www.nuget.org/packages/fastipc) : [HERE](https://github.com/dvoaviarison/fastipc-example)

 ## Contribute
 This project is open source.
 Fork then PR!